jamesotto852/ggdensity/README.md

 show contours from the same density surface, but the contours plotted by `geom_hdr()` are chosen to be informative, showing the smallest regions containing 50%, 80%, 95%, and 99% of the estimated density (the HDRs).
-This results in a very interpretable graphic, and conveys more information than arbitrary density contours.
+This results in a very interpretable graphic, conveying more information than arbitrary density contours.

 <!-- Minor sleight-of-hand, don't want readers to worry about theme and patchwork syntax -->